Formatting names of UI elements

 A dialog is a smaller window that is detached from the main application window and appears in front.

 A pane is similar to a window inside the application—it's a distinct rectangular region of a window.
 However, a pane is tightly coupled to the other UI regions around it and usually cannot be hidden on its own, whereas a window is distinctly separate and can be hidden.
+Do not use terms such as panel, section, area, or column to refer to a pane.

 In a desktop application, the menu bar appears at the top of the window or the top of the screen; it's a set of menus (such as File or Edit), each of which is a set of related commands and/or nested submenus.